Academic advising is a crucial element of

 Within the first

-four weeks of the semester, faculty notify the Advising Centers with names of
+four weeks of the semester, faculty notify the Academic Advising Center with names of

 late/missing assignments, or poor performance on quizzes and assignments.
 The